alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-03.md

 }
 ~~~

-… where `wu::disable` is a more appropriately named simple wrapper over Windows’ `EnableWindow`.
+… where `wu::disable(w)` just calls Windows’ `EnableWindow(w, false)`, but with a more self-describing, readable and a less misleading function name than Microsoft chose.

 asdasd